jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 The PC will feed the RAM the memory location of the instruction it should output.
 Additionally, you will need to attach a tunnel named *Reset* to the reset pin of the flip flops in your PC.
 When the *Reset* signal is set to one, the PC should be reset to zero.

+**7. Control Unit**

+Under construction.

+**8. Clock**

+Use your own Clock for the sequential components that require a clock.
+You may not use the *TClock* tunnel from the grading circuit.
+I'd recommend utilizing one clock from the Wiring library, attaching a tunnel to that clock, and using that tunnel name for all the other components that need the clock.

 Instruction Format
 ~~~~~~~~~~~~~~~~~~